xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 ## More reliable and secure macOS packages

 All Katalon Studio and Katalon Runtime Engine packages now are to be notarized for macOS Catalina (10.15.x) as a required step in our distribution process.
 Understand [why we notarize our macOS software](https://developer.apple.com/documentation/xcode/notarizing_macos_software_before_distribution#overview).

-> For macOS users with previous versions, you will not be able to use **Check for updates...** to upgrade to v7.9+ (but you can upgrade from v7.9 to later versions via **Check for updates...**).
-Please download the latest version from [our website](https://www.katalon.com/download/).
-To reuse Preferences from previous versions, refer to [this guide](https://docs.katalon.com/katalon-studio/docs/katalon-studio-preferences.html#import-preferences).

 ## qTest Integration Enhancements